harness/developer-hub/docs/continuous-delivery/manage-deployments/deployment-faqs.md

 ### What does fetch file step in helm deployment actually fetches?

-The fetch file step in the helm deployment fetches all the values.yaml and exapands any variable expression that have been used inside the values.yaml.
+The fetch file step in the helm deployment fetches all the values.yaml and expands any variable expression that have been used inside the values.yaml.

 ### What does this expression ```<+trigger.payload.service.tag.name>``` do?